lsst-ts/observatory-ops-docs/AuxTel/Non-Standard-Operations/ATCS/Center-absorbPointingOffsets-alignment-focus.rst

        Screenshot of LOVE launching the WEP.

-If these three steps were successful, the telescope is now centered, aligned and focus.
+If these steps were successful, the telescope is now centered, aligned and focus.

 This procedure was last modified on |today|.